Dental implants are one of the most reliable options when it comes to tooth replacement.

 In fact, many of those who have complications after dental implant placement fail to correctly care for their oral health.
 Even failing to care for their oral health long after the procedure has been completed, a dental implant (just like any other natural tooth in the mouth) cannot thrive in an unhealthy, oral bacteria-filled environment without proper, twice-a-day cleaning.

-Keeping your dental implant healthy is a must; otherwise, this will easily make you apart of that 2% group we were talking about earlier.
+Keeping your dental implant healthy is a must; otherwise, this will easily make you a part of that 2% group we were talking about earlier.
 It’s vital to follow directions post-surgery of what and what not to eat and drink and how to care for your implant in general.

-While Dr. Jessica Emery can let you know if you’re a good candidate for a dental implant, it’s primarily up to you to take control of your oral health before, right after, and long after having dental implant surgery if you want to be apart of the success group and have a full, beautiful smile.
+While Dr. Brittany Dickinson can let you know if you’re a good candidate for a dental implant, it’s primarily up to you to take control of your oral health before, right after, and long after having dental implant surgery if you want to be apart of the success group and have a full, beautiful smile.
 The last thing one would want is having to have their implant removed or having to have more expensive procedures in the future because they failed to comply with post-surgery instructions or neglected their oral health.

 If you’re ready to talk through dental implants, call the Sugar Squad at Sugar Fix Dental today at 773-883-1818.